 E.U./Facility I.D.
-Brief Description Manufacturer North Service Area Dry Cleaning Plant -001/(LDC-1) Dry Cleaning Unit #1 Multimatic Machine -002/(LDC-2) Dry Cleaning Unit #2 Multimatic Machine -003/(LDC-3) Dry Cleaning Unit #3 Multimatic Machine
+Brief Description Manufacturer North Service Area Dry Cleaning Plant -001/(LDC-1) Dry Cleaning Unit #1 Multimatic Machine

-There are three (3) independent perchloroethylene dry cleaning units (#1 thru #3). #1 & #2 are Multimatic Atlas 45s and #3 is a Multimatic Hercules 70.
-Each perchloroethylene dry cleaning unit is vented to its own single exhaust stack with precleaning provided by a new chiller system followed by and in series with an existing carbon absorption system (three American Laundry Machinery, Inc.: Model PC 212 activated carbon vapor adsorbers).
+There is one perchloroethylene dry cleaning unit (#1). #1 is a Multimatic Atlas 45.
+The perchloroethylene dry cleaning unit is vented to a single exhaust stack with precleaning provided by a new chiller system followed by and in series with an existing carbon absorption system (a American Laundry Machinery, Inc.: Model PC 212 activated carbon vapor adsorber).
 The permittee recently upgraded the existing control system by installing a chiller system, which reduced the potential perchloroethylene emissions (1.5 TPY to 0.5 TPY) and load on the existing carbon absorption system.

-{Permitting note(s): The perchloroethylene dry cleaning operation is subject to 40 CFR 63, Subpart M, National Perchloroethylene Air Emission Standards for Dry Cleaning Facilities.}
+{Permitting Note(s): The perchloroethylene dry cleaning operation is subject to 40 CFR 63, Subpart M, National Perchloroethylene Air Emission Standards for Dry Cleaning Facilities.}